Made in Twenty (20)

 Made in Twenty (20) is the fifth Japanese studio album (tenth overall) by South Korean singer BoA.
 It was released on January 17, 2007, by Avex Trax.
 The title of the album refers to the fact that this is her first album since leaving her teenage years and her first album made in her 20s - specifically, when she was twenty years old.
-The album debuted with first-week sales of 182,009 copies, debuting at #1.
+The album debuted with first-week sales of 182,009 copies, debuting at number one.